u1i/amplify-central/api-getting-started.md

 ## How Authentication Works

 Amplify Central API endpoints require a "Bearer' token in the HTTP header - it's a JWT token that expires after a while.
-To get an access token, you''l need to create a service account in Amplify Central, download a JSON config file and use a command line tool to generate the token.
+To get an access token, you'll need to create a service account in Amplify Central, download a JSON config file and use a command line tool to generate the token.

 ## Step 1 - Create Service Account